-Employers in these states have a gap in liability coverage and will need to purchase Stop Gap Coverage to protect themselves from employee injury lawsuits.
+Employers in these states have a gap in liability coverage, as employers liability coverage is not included in a monopolistic state’s workers’ compensation policy.
+Employers in monopolist states will need to purchase Stop Gap Coverage to protect themselves from employee injury lawsuits.

-- Two women open an electronic retailing business in Washington and purchase workers’ compensation insurance to provide payments to employees who become injured while working.
-They learn that employer’s liability insurance is not included with this purchase because Washington is a monopolistic state.
+- Two women open an electronic retailing business in Washington and purchase workers’ compensation insurance coverage through the state.
+They learn that employers liability insurance is not included with this purchase because Washington is a monopolistic state.
 As a result, they also add Stop Gap Coverage to their commercial general liability policy as an endorsement to protect themselves from employee injury lawsuits.

 What does Stop Gap Coverage cover?

 Stop Gap Coverage covers the costs associated with lawsuits brought on by employees who fall ill or are injured on the job.
 While workers’ compensation insurance covers lost wages and medical expenses due to employee injury, Stop Gap Coverage protects employers if the injured employee sues for additional damages beyond what is already covered by workers’ compensation.